Hewson Clarke

-Hewson Clarke (1787 – 1845 or later) was an English author, known for historical works.
+Hewson Clarke (bapt.
+18 March 1787 – bur.
+21 May 1817) was an English author, known for historical works.
 In literary circles he became unpopular by satirising Lord Byron.

 Life

 Clarke was born in Maryport, Cumberland, and went to work for a Mr. Huntley, a chemist and druggist, in Gateshead.
 His early journalism brought him support from William Burdon, and a sizarship at Emmanuel College, Cambridge.
 He left Cambridge without a degree, and went to London, where he edited The Scourge, a monthly publication, contributed to The Satirist, and engaged in jobbing literary work.